 Slack promised to be the email killer—but it’s ~~2022~~ 2023 and email is still here.

 Keeping up with what’s going on throughout our organizations both internally and externally isn’t going to get any easier.

-As our teams and the work we do become more decentralized our communication needs to become more centralized if we want to continue to keep up with what’s most important and provide the best experience for our customers we possibly can.
+As our teams and work, we do become more decentralized our communication needs to become more centralized if we want to continue to keep up with what’s most important and provide the best experience for the customers we possibly can.

 Why the standard way of doing email fails when it comes to collaboration?

 Email was originally designed for individual use, and the standard way of doing email fails when it comes to collaboration.
 While many companies create shared mailboxes to make it easier for customers to reach them, sharing credentials to manage incoming emails goes against the fundamental behavior of email.

 A collaborative email software provides a solution to this problem.
 It is a type of email inbox software that multiple people can access and use to collaborate on email and tasks.
 This type of software is most useful for teams that need to work on email together as a group, such as customer support teams or executives who delegate their Gmail account to an executive assistant.

 Who benefit from an email collaboration tool?